Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation

 All reinforcement-learning experiments use Proximal Policy Optimization (PPO) in Stable-Baselines3 \cite{stable-baselines3} with the hyperparameters summarized in Table~\ref{tab:ppo-hparams}.
-The only exception is $n_{\text{steps}}$ in end-to-end model baseline comparison, which is set to be 128 to match its higher decision frequency.
-All hyperparameters are carefully tuned to ensure stable optimization and strong empirical performance across both pushing and flipping tasks.
+The exceptions are: (1) $n_{\text{steps}}$ in end-to-end model baseline comparison, which is set to be 128 to match its higher decision frequency.
+(2) when using MLP backbone, the clipping range is set to 0.2 and the GAE parameter is set to 0.96.
+All hyperparameters are carefully tuned to ensure stable optimization and strong empirical performance across tasks.
 The proposed policy outputs a structured action $\boldsymbol{a}_k$ composed of multiple discrete components, corresponding to different aspects of contact intention and MPC parameterization.
 During training, the log-probability and entropy terms used in the PPO objective are computed as sums over individual components, enabling balanced policy update.
-During training, two tricks of temperature scaling and learning rate scheduling are used:

-\paragraph{Tempertaure Scaling of Logits} During training, a temperature scaling of $0.1$ (i.e., scaling the logits by a factor of $10$) is applied to the contact-selection logits to sharpen the resulting categorical distribution and improve learning efficiency, while the logits corresponding to the MPC cost weights are used without additional scaling.
+\paragraph{Tempertaure Scaling of Logits} During training when using pointnet++ backbone, a temperature scaling of $0.1$ (i.e., scaling the logits by a factor of $10$) is applied to the contact-selection logits to sharpen the resulting categorical distribution and improve learning efficiency, while the logits corresponding to the MPC cost weights are used without additional scaling.
 After the scaling process, a softmax function is applied on logits to form the discrete probability distribution among contact point/ MPC weights selection during training.